30203587/event-driven-programming-outcome/design/document.md

+# Description

+The application itself is to be made for students who are looking to document their progress over their time on the course, taking notes on which areas in their SMART goals they improved on a specific entry.
+A reviewer can look into which SMART goals are being progressed on throughout the time on the course.

 # User Stories

 - As a reviewer, I want to be able to view progress on a students meta skills over time.